Laya123-star/Weather-Temperature-Prediction-RNN/README.md

 kaggle datasets download -d muthuj7/weather-dataset && \
 unzip weather-dataset.zip

+---

+# 📌 Academic Submission

+This project was created as part of a **Deep Learning assignment**, showcasing end-to-end implementation of a time-series forecasting model using RNN, including data preprocessing, sequence generation, model training, evaluation, and prediction visualization.

+---

 # 📌 Future Enhancements

 - Implement advanced models like **LSTM and GRU** for better sequence learning